-Encourage Long Term Partnerships with Health issuers
+Encourage Long Term Partnerships with Health Plan Issuers

-A goal of the Exchange is to reward early participation with contract features that offer a potential for market share and program stability.
-The Exchange encourages Issuer interest in multi-year contracts (plan year 2015 and 2016) and submitting rates at the most competitive position possible; fosters rate and plan stability and encourages QHP investments in product design, network development, and quality improvement programs.
-Application responses that demonstrate an interest and commitment to the long-term success of the Exchange's mission are strongly encouraged, particularly those that include underserved service areas, and that leverage Issuer efforts to provide better care, improve health, and lower cost.
+A goal of the Exchange is to reward the early participants-participation in the Exchange with contract features that offer a potential for market share and program stability.
+The Exchange that will encourages Issuer interest in multi-year contracts (plan year 2015) and 2016) and provide incentives submitting rates at the most competitive position possible, fosters rate and plan stability and encourages QHP investments in product design, network development, and quality improvement programs.
+Application responses that demonstrate an interest and commitment to the long-term success of the Exchange's mission are strongly encouraged, particularly those that may propose multi-year contracts that-include underserved service areas, premium guarantees or proposed formula caps, and that leverage Issuer efforts to provide better care, improve health, and lower cost.